Maps & Open Street Map

 Maps are something you’re going to need when travelling or Geocaching.
 You can either use good old paper maps (which you should always take as a backup anyway), borrow a copy of an online map (France / UK) using a screen capture program, or purchase a map for your GPS.
 Most GPS vendors charge a substantial price for suitable walking maps on GPS, especially with topographic details includes (contour lines).
 Perhaps it isn’t that much when you consider the cost of buying the same data on paper, or the cost of creating the information in the first place, but it always feels like a lot.

 OpenStreetMap has now become an excellent resource - as evidenced by the above animation and the fact that I haven’t bought an overpriced Garmin map for years.
-In combination with freely available the NASA SRTM contour data, it has become practical to roll your own topo maps, or download pre-rendered maps for your GPS.
+In combination with freely available the NASA SRTM contour data, it has become practical to access online maps from a smartphone; or to download pre-rendered maps for your smartphone or GPS.

 If you’ve got an older device, you’ll need to use cgpsmapper and sendmap.
 It is possible to take the map data, and get Garmin’s mapsource to read it, but it is a more involved process.

-By far and above the simplest way to do this these days is to grab an image (.img) file from one of the existing services for pre-packaged OSM data.
-I used to recommend a series of possibilities for maps - but these days the best source WW is the Open MTB (Mountain Bike Maps) service - the first image below.
+By far and above the simplest way to get a Garmin img file is to grab an image (.img) file from one of the existing services for pre-packaged OSM data.
+I used to recommend a series of possibilities for maps - but these days the best source WW is the Open MTB (Mountain Bike Maps) service - the first image above.
 Despite being optimized for mountain biking, it is actually pretty good for hiking.

 Alternative services do exist in the UK (TalkyToaster, Raven Family, and mapomatic), but they're generally not as up-to-date as the services below.
 I've also discovered mantlik and raumbezug sites recently although haven't tried either.